Where to Watch Rugby in New Zealand

 Whatever the weather, you can enjoy rugby games all year round in this all-weather stadium built with a transparent roof!
 30,000 fans can fit in this huge stadium in Dunedin.
 A wide range of sporting events takes place here from rugby to soccer to netball.
 The Forsyth Stadium also hosts music concerts.

-Check out more fun stuff to do in Dunedin in 12 Free or Cheap Things to do in Dunedin.
+Check out more fun stuff to do in Dunedin in the 10 Things to Do in Dunedin.

 Westpac Stadium (Wellington)

 The capital’s rugby stadium is a popular choice for backpackers, hosting tons of international and national rugby games.
 Additionally, you can take a stadium tour of the broadcast and media areas, the changing rooms, players tunnel, etc. Keep an eye out for expos on all sorts of subjects that take place in the stadium regularly.

 Watch national games for around NZ$20-$60 or international for about NZ$70-$120.
 A particularly big party sports event is the Wellington Sevens, which is every January.
 Find out more on Top New Zealand Events in 2021.